Like my tips? Click here to sign up for my free Daily Tech Tips Newsletter and you’ll never miss one!

 But someone told me the other day that it’s dangerous to optimize the Windows Registry.
 Is that really true?

 Rick’s answer: That’s a great question, Ellen.
-And unfortunately, the answer is yes.
+And unfortunately, the answer isn’t no.

 While it’s true that the Registry database in Windows does get cluttered up with digital junk over time, I’ve seen very little evidence that it places a noticeable performance hit on a machine.